-If you're planning on studying for a degree or other HE course, there are funding options available to help pay for tuition fees and help with living costs.
+If you're planning on studying for a degree or other Higher Education course, there are funding options available to help pay for tuition fees and help with living costs.
 You may also be able to access bursaries, grants and scholarships.

 Calculate how much you may get